ioccc-src/winner/2013/morgan1/README.md

 ./try.sh
 ```

-Try pressing the arrow keys when your focus is in the window.
+Use the same keys as described above to change the dates each time the program
+window is in focus.

 ## Judges' remarks: